Laura Antonelli

 Justin: I recorded the album just outside of Halifax in a little village called Lake Echo.
 I’m through with my days of long studio hours and late-night sessions.
 I want to work an eight-hour day.
 I want to work from 10 to 6 in the studio and get a reasonable day in because after that, nothing great comes out of me.
 I get a lot of my best work done in the mornings, so it was nice.

 The studio was actually on the property of the producer I worked with, Daniel Ledwell.
 He and his wife have some property where the studio is so they live right on the lake.
 It was late spring so we’d hang out by the dock.
 It was too cold to swim, but generally we gave ourselves enough time that we could actually enjoy each other’s company and hang out and appreciate the surroundings while we were there.
+If you also have a lake or beach in your property, you may consider building a jet ski floating dock in Quogue NY for various types of boats and watercraft.

 It influenced the writing in the sense that there was just a lot of space around me when we were working on the record.
 There was a general sense of ease so I think maybe that comes across.